ValeryPonomarenko/ValeryPonomarenko.github.io/_drafts/navigation-for-dynamic-features.md

 }
 ```

-And move the LeaderboardNavigation interface from the app module inside the new one.
+Move the LeaderboardNavigation interface from the App module inside the new one.

 #### Leaderboard Module
-Here is the changed gradle file.
+Here is the changed gradle file of the Leaderboard module.

 ```gradle
 apply plugin: 'com.android.dynamic-feature'